Kyle Mahowald

 Mahowald, K., Diachek, E., Gibson, E., Fedorenko, E., & Futrell, R. (2023).
 Grammatical cues to subjecthood are redundant in a majority of simple clauses across languages.
 Cognition, 241, 105543.

 G. Chronis, K. Mahowald, K. Erk.
 2023.
 A Method for Studying Semantic Construal in Grammatical Constructions with Interpretable Contextual Embedding Spaces.
-Proceedings of ACL 2023 (to appear).
+Proceedings of ACL 2023.

 J. Huang, Z. Wu, K. Mahowald, C. Potts.
 2023.
 Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training.
-Findings of ACL 2023 (to appear).
+Findings of ACL 2023.

 V. Govindarajan, K. Mahowald, D. Beaver, J. Li.
 2023.
 Counterfactual Probing for the influence of affect and specificity on Intergroup Bias.
-Findings of ACL 2023 (to appear).
+Findings of ACL 2023.

 S. Malik-Moraleda, O. Jouravlev, Z. Mineroff, T. Cucu, M. Taliaferro, K. Mahowald, I. Blank, E. Fedorenko.
-2023.
+2024.
 Functional characterization of the language network of polyglots and hyperpolyglots with precision fMRI.
+Cerebral Cortex.

 W. Liang, K. Mahowald, J. Raymond, V. Krishna, D. Smith, D. Jurafsky, D. McFarland, J. Zou.
 2023.
 How random is the review outcome?
 A systematic study of the impact of external factors on eLife peer review.